1876 United States presidential election

 Presidential elections were held in the United States on November 7, 1876.
 The Republican ticket of Governor Rutherford B. Hayes of Ohio and House Representative William A. Wheeler of New York very narrowly defeated the Democratic ticket of Governor Samuel J. Tilden of New York and Governor Thomas A. Hendricks of Indiana.

 Following President Ulysses S. Grant's decision to retire after his second term, U.S. Representative James G. Blaine emerged as frontrunner for the Republican nomination; however, Blaine was unable to win a majority at the 1876 Republican National Convention, which settled on Hayes as a compromise candidate.
 The 1876 Democratic National Convention nominated Tilden on the second ballot.

 The election was among the most contentious in American history, and was widely speculated to have been resolved by the Compromise of 1877, in which Hayes supposedly agreed to end Reconstruction in exchange for the presidency.
-In the first count, Tilden had 184 electoral votes (one vote short of a majority) to Hayes's 165, with the 20 votes from Florida, Louisiana, South Carolina, and Oregon disputed.
+In the first count, Tilden had 184 electoral votes (one vote short of a majority) to Hayes's 165, with the 22 votes from Florida, Louisiana, South Carolina, and Oregon disputed.
 To address this constitutional crisis, Congress established the Electoral Commission, which awarded all twenty votes and thus the presidency to Hayes in a strict party-line vote.
 Some Democratic representatives filibustered the commission's decision, hoping to prevent Hayes's inauguration; their filibuster was ultimately ended by party leader Samuel J. Randall.
 On March 2, 1877, the House and Senate confirmed Hayes as president.
 This was the last election taken under Reconstruction, in which some Southern states voted for a Republican candidate.
-Following the election Southern states were able to fully implement Jim Crow laws, disenfranchising black Americans, beginning a period of Democrat domination known as the Solid South.
-No Republican presidential nominee would win a former Confederate state until Warren G. Harding in the 1920 United States presidential election.
+Following the election, Southern states were able to fully implement Jim Crow laws, disenfranchising black Americans, and beginning a period of Democratic domination known as the Solid South.
+No Republican presidential nominee would win a former Confederate state until Warren G. Harding won Tennessee in the 1920 United States presidential election.